-A. If your child is receiving support from a specialist team, you will be able to meet a member of the team to discuss your child's progress with them.
+A. If your child is receiving support from a specialist team, you will be able to meet a member of the team to discuss your child's progress with them either in person or by phone.

 4. How we identify, assess and plan support